rollrat/com-crawler/doc/development.md

 `Extractor` gets a NetTask that directs the download task from a specific `URL`.
 Seperated by `Host-Name`, all `crawling operations` are implemented here.

+## Component

+`Component` provide api, crawling, manufactoring, and rebuild data set funcitons.
+However, `extarctor` is designed for only downloading some contents like image, movie etc...
+So, you cannot extracting useful structed informations using extractor.

 ## Log

 This class records all download progress.